soft-daisy/utility/README.md

 This Windows Optimizer was made with low-end hardware in mind.

-It has been developed and tested on an older AMD E-450 system, so the goal isn't to throw unnecessary features into the optimizer — it's to make Windows feel lighter and more responsive.
+It has been developed on i5 and tested on an older AMD E-450 system, so the goal isn't to throw unnecessary features into the optimizer — it's to make Windows feel lighter and more responsive.

 ⚠️ Important